syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Render multiple columns in drop down list component](../images/editing/multiple-column-dropdown.png)

-### Render ComboBox control in edit form
+### Render ComboBox component in edit form

-The Syncfusion Grid allows you to render a ComboBox control within the Grid's edit form for a specific column.
+The Syncfusion Grid allows you to render a ComboBox component within the Grid's edit form for a specific column.
 This feature is especially valuable when you need to provide a drop-down selection with auto-suggestions for data entry.

-To render a comboBox control in the edit form, you need to define a cell edit template for the column using `Edit` property.
+To render a comboBox component in the edit form, you need to define a cell edit template for the column using `Edit` property.
 The `Edit` property specifies the cell edit template that used  as an editor for a particular column.

-The following example demonstrates how to render a ComboBox control in the **ShipCountry** column of the Syncfusion Grid.
+The following example demonstrates how to render a ComboBox component in the **ShipCountry** column of the Syncfusion Grid.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}